-TURI’s work is based on the principles of toxics use reduction, which focuses on identifying opportunities for communities, including homeowners, to reduce or eliminate the use of toxic chemicals to protect human health and the environment
+TURI’s work is based on the principles of toxic use reduction, which focuses on identifying opportunities for communities, including homeowners, to reduce or eliminate the use of toxic chemicals to protect human health and the environment.

 Artificial turf can become much hotter than natural grass on a warm day.
 Experts note that high temperatures may lead to potentially life-threatening heat-related illnesses for users, especially athletes.
 A number of studies have measured high temperatures on artificial turf, some as high as 160ºF.

 Natural Grass as a Safer Alternative

 Natural grass can be a safer option for home lawns and recreational spaces by eliminating many of the concerns noted above.
 Many homeowners and communities choose to use organic grass management, which eliminates the use of toxic insecticides, herbicides and fungicides.

 Several communities in Massachusetts (MA) are implementing organic grass management on public properties such as schools and sports fields.
 The Springfield, MA Parks and Recreation Department maintains twelve natural grass properties using organic practices.
 The Parks Department is very satisfied with the quality of these grass areas.
 Elements of the program include frequent aeration and careful application of organic fertilizers based on site-specific needs.

 Sod Solutions is committed to delivering earth friendly solutions to the green industry through innovation in turfgrass genetics such as improved aesthetics, higher performance and reduced irrigation, maintenance needs and fertilizers (Catalyst TechnologyTM).